What is Pay by area?

 Exporting Area Based Pay

-You can currently export area based pay to Gusto and ADP.
+You can currently export area-based pay to Gusto, ADP and Xero.

 If my employees were using “Area of Work” will anything change with their timesheets or pay?